vitorjaguat/foundry-fund-me/README.md

 # About

-FundMe is a crowd sourcing Solidity smart contract written in Solidity.
+FundMe is a crowdsourcing Solidity smart contract written in Solidity.

 #### About Foundry